Deep Space Nine (DS9) Season 2

 But most of all Dr. Mora Pol is a disappointment in the first acts of the episode.
 His role is a big one as screen time is concerned, but the character is limited to being Odo's foster father, who revels in memories that are rather unpleasant for Odo and whose unnecessary talking is an embarrassment to him.
 But their conflict is neither very dramatic nor very profound.
 The debate about Dr. Mora's scientific methods and Odo's life as a lab sample is largely postponed to the fifth-season episode "The Begotten".
 On a positive note, Dr. Mora is not one of those generic unsympathetic characters whose mere presence stirs up trouble.
 But the way he is written and played by James Sloyan with a lack of different facets and of charisma, Dr. Mora so far remains one of the less interesting guest characters.

-The boredom continues for 35 minutes, up to the point when Mora discovers that Odo has undergone a transformation to a "Mr. Hyde".
+As already mentioned, the boredom continues for 35 minutes, up to the point when Mora discovers that Odo has undergone a transformation to a "Mr. Hyde".
 Well, this may not be the most original plot twist.
 But the discovery of Odo's metamorphosis, Mora's subsequent argument with Odo and the "monster hunt" compensate somewhat for the boring parts of the episode.
 And despite all the action (or just because of it?) the final act reconciles me with Mora's character, and shows that Sloyan can act after all.
 It is the highlight of the episode when Odo is caught in the forcefield, Mora deplores that he has made Odo a prisoner yet again and Sisko releases him.
 It is great CGI for its time, big emotions and good acting.

 Still, it leaves me unsatisfied that Odo is back to normal without much trouble and that another clue to his origin remains unexplored.